 Contact Us to File Your Paraquat Lawsuit

 One million Americans have Parkinson’s disease.
 If even 10% of these Parkinson’s cases are from Paraquat, that is 100,000 possible plaintiffs.
 Given the severity of Parkinson’s disease, we expect to continue to see more lawsuits filed.

 The Paraquat attorneys at Miller & Zois are currently seeking new Paraquat cases.
 If you used or were exposed to Paraquat and you have been formally diagnosed with Parkinson’s Disease, you may have a valid Paraquat lawsuit.

 Contact a Paraquat lawyer today to see if you qualify for a Paraquat Parkinson’s lawsuit.
 You can reach us at 800-553-8082.
-You can also contact us online or text us with your questions at 410-835-4103.
-A Paraquat attorney monitors text messages nearly 24 hours a day.
+You can also contact us online for a free consultation.